Writing a Reference Letter for Teacher (Samples)

 • A mentor or client – People applying for a teaching position for the first time can get references from their college professors and tutorial clients.
 All teachers undergo supervised OJT, those clients or mentors can attest to a teacher’s competence.

-3. The next paragraph is detailing the teacher’s qualifications.
+• The next paragraph details the teacher’s qualifications.
 Briefly discuss the person’s academic performance, their attitude, and work ethic.

 Sample Letter for a Lateral Transfer